Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Order of Variables and Linearization

 \end{definition}

-By definition, a valid order of variables with respect to minimization of $\phi$ induces auxiliary constraints on the optimization problem $\min_x \phi(x)$ preserving the optimum.
-Finding a valid order for given $\phi$ is a non-trivial task, which we argue later.
+By definition, a valid partial order of variables with respect to minimization of $\phi$ induces auxiliary constraints on the optimization problem $\min_x \phi(x)$ preserving the optimum.
+Finding a valid partial order for given $\phi$ is a non-trivial task, which we argue in the later sections.

-We discuss injection of penalties according to a given order.
+We discuss injecting penalties in accordance with a given partial order.
 Let $\phi: B_n \to \mathbb R$ be an objective function of a minimization problem.
-We consider an ordinal condition $x_i=1 \Rightarrow x_j=1$ in an order $G$ of variables which is valid with respect to minimization of $\phi$.
-Since imposing the condition as a constraint preserves the minimum of $\phi$, so does adding a penalty term corresponding to the constraint .
-A penalty term representing the precedence condition $x_i=1 \Rightarrow x_j=1$ is defined by
+We consider an ordinal condition $x_i=1 \Rightarrow x_j=1$ in a partial order $G$ of variables that is valid with respect to minimization of $\phi$.
+Since imposing the condition as a constraint preserves the minimum of $\phi$, so does adding a penalty term corresponding to the constraint.
+A penalty term representing the condition $x_i=1 \Rightarrow x_j=1$ is defined by

 Indeed, it takes 1 only if $x_i=1$ and $x_j=0$, and 0 otherwise.
 Therefore, we have the following result.